Himalayas: Religions

 There are many cultural and mythological aspects associated with the Himalayas.
-In Jainism, Mount Ashtapad of the Himalayan mountain range, is a sacred place where the first Jain Tirthankara, Rishabhdeva attained moksha.
-It is believed that after Rishabhdeva attained nirvana, his son, Emperor Bharata Chakravartin, had constructed three stupas and twenty four shrines of the 24 Tirthankaras with their idols studded with precious stones over there and named it Sinhnishdha.
-For the Hindus, the Himalayas are personified as Himavat, king of all mountains and the father of the goddess Parvati.
-The Himalayas are also considered to be the father of Ganga (the personification of river Ganges).
-Two of the most sacred places of pilgrimage for the Hindus are the temple complex in Pashupatinath and Muktinath, also known as Saligrama because of the presence of the sacred black rocks called saligrams.
+In Jainism, Mount Ashtapada of the Himalayan mountain range is a sacred place where the first Jain tirthankara, Rishabhanatha, attained moksha.
+It is believed that after Rishabhanatha attained nirvana, his son, Bharata, had constructed three stupas and twenty four shrines of the 24 tirthankaras with their idols studded with precious stones over there and named it Sinhnishdha.
+For the Hindus, the Himalayas are personified as Himavat, the king of all mountains and the father of the goddess Parvati.
+The Himalayas are also considered to be the father of the goddess Ganga (the personification of river Ganges).
+Two of the most sacred places of pilgrimage for the Hindus are the temple complex in Pashupatinath and Muktinath, also known as Shaligrama because of the presence of the sacred black rocks called shaligrams.

 The Buddhists also lay a great deal of importance on the Himalayas.
 Paro Taktsang is the holy place where Buddhism started in Bhutan.
 The Muktinath is also a place of pilgrimage for the Tibetan Buddhists.
 They believe that the trees in the poplar grove came from the walking sticks of eighty-four ancient Indian Buddhist magicians or mahasiddhas.
 They consider the saligrams to be representatives of the Tibetan serpent deity known as Gawo Jagpa.
 The Himalayan people's diversity shows in many different ways.
 It shows through their architecture, their languages, and dialects, their beliefs and rituals, as well as their clothing.
 The shapes and materials of the people's homes reflect their practical needs and beliefs.
 Another example of the diversity amongst the Himalayan peoples is that handwoven textiles display colors and patterns unique to their ethnic backgrounds.
 Finally, some people place great importance on jewelry.
 The Rai and Limbu women wear big gold earrings and nose rings to show their wealth through their jewelry.
-Several places in the Himalayas are of religious significance in Hinduism, Buddhism, Jainism and Sikhism.
+Several places in the Himalayas are of religious significance in Buddhism, Jainism, Sikhism, Islam and Hinduism.
 A notable example of a religious site is Paro Taktsang, where Padmasambhava is said to have founded Buddhism in Bhutan.

-A number of Vajrayana Buddhist sites are situated in the Himalayas, in Tibet, Bhutan and in the Indian regions of Ladakh, Sikkim, Arunachal Pradesh, Spiti and Darjeeling.
+A number of Vajrayana Buddhist sites are situated in the Himalayas, in Tibet, Bhutan, and in the Indian regions of Ladakh, Sikkim, Arunachal Pradesh, Spiti, and Darjeeling.
 There were over 6,000 monasteries in Tibet, including the residence of the Dalai Lama.
-Bhutan, Sikkim and Ladakh are also dotted with numerous monasteries.
+Bhutan, Sikkim, and Ladakh are also dotted with numerous monasteries.